 - Configures the log level for the SDK.
 The default is

-warning.
+warn.
 If you want to see what the library is doing you can set it to

 infowhich will spit out more information which might help to debug some issues with permissions.